 Tree planting is perhaps what the Yorkshire Dales Millennium Trust is most well known for.
 Since we first started out in 1996 we’ve been helping to restore native broadleaf woodlands throughout the Yorkshire Dales and Nidderdale.
 It’s something that’s very close to our hearts.

-The Trust has planted a little over 1 million trees in the Dales so far!
+The Trust has planted over 1.2 million trees so far!

 Why plant trees?